dex-guru/blockchain-snapshots/README.md

 - This snapshot is provided "as is" for convenience, with no guarantees regarding up-to-dateness or completeness beyond block 844,730.
 - Ensure your node meets the specified requirements before attempting to use this snapshot, including available storage space and network connectivity.

-For more information about Manta Network and its features, please visit the official [Manta Network website](https://manta.network/).